 If you buy property or services in one of the provinces where the HST applies, you may be entitled to a rebate of the HST paid.
-For more information, consult the Canada Revenue Agency guide GST/HST Public Service Bodies' Rebate (RC4034).

 Qualifying NPO

 To qualify for the rebate, an NPO must receive at least 40% of its revenue for the current fiscal year or the previous two fiscal years from government funding.